lucamul/TapirCorrectnessTest/README.md

 r(key,value,client_id,transaction_id)
 w(key,value,client_id,transaction_id)

-Remark: the only additions to this repo are the logging of transactions in store/tapirstore/client.cc and modification to clients in store/benchmark and run_test.sh to have a simple experiment which causes the correctness error
+Remark: the only additions to this repo are the logging of transactions in store/tapirstore/client.cc (where we added the method to log the transactions and we reduced the size of a client id to allow it to fit into a java long for our history checker) and modification to clients in store/benchmark and run_test.sh to have a simple experiment which causes the correctness error.